 You can only apply for one name at a time on a form.
 To register for multiple names, you will need to use multiple forms.

 If filing online, submit the form along with the filing fee.

 Indiana Secretary of State – Business Services Division

 Indianapolis, IN 46204

-DBAs can’t be registered using words that are related to banks or insurance such as banking, savings, trust, credit union or insurance unless the business is licensed to provide those services.
+Assumed Names also can’t be registered using words that are related to banks or insurance such as banking, savings, trust, credit union, or insurance unless the business is licensed by the Indiana Department of Financial Institutions to provide those services.